benjaminion/upgrading-ethereum-book/src/book.md

 ## Altair

 This edition covers the Altair version of the deployed Ethereum&nbsp;2.0 beacon chain.
 The beacon chain went live with Phase&nbsp;0 on December 1st, 2020.
 It was upgraded to Altair on October 27th, 2021.

+Specifically, any reference to the consensus specifications is to the version [tagged v1.1.1](https://github.com/ethereum/consensus-specs/tree/v1.1.1).

 ## A note on Terminology